a740g/raylib-64/README.md

 Which version of QB64 should I use with raylib-64?

 - Always use the latest version of [QB64-PE](https://github.com/QB64-Phoenix-Edition) from <https://github.com/QB64-Phoenix-Edition/QB64pe/releases/latest>.
 QB64-PE has hade a number of bug fixes and improvements that make this library possible.
-QB64 v2.0.2 or other forks of QB64 are not suppoted and may not work at all.
+QB64 v2.0.2 or other forks of QB64 are not supported and may not work at all.

 I found a bug.
 How can I help?